Gunman shot by police in Christchurch had previously fired at officers

 The man had opened fire on officers first - with four bullets striking a police car - and he was on the run after allegedly shooting at officers just days earlier.

-The shooter remains in hospital under police guard today after being shot in the lower body.
+The shooter remains in hospital under police guard today after being shot, possibly twice, in the lower body.

-Superintendent John Price told media this afternoon that the shooting was still being investigated.
+Superintendent John Price told media this afternoon that the shooting at Eveleyn Couzins Ave in the suburb of Richmond was still being investigated.

 Police had tried to pull the car over last night but the driver had fled.